 - What is the best way to communicate paradigm shifts, organizational change, and new ideas to aging physicians, as well as hospital executives and physician leaders about aging physicians?
 And how do physician leaders then gain buy-in?

 Ready to explore answers to these questions (and more) and start the conversation about “aging physicians” in your organization?
-Register for our upcoming Free Webinar Aging Physicians: Practical Answers to CMOs’ Questions.
+Watch our Free Webinar Aging Physicians: Practical Answers to CMOs’ Questions.
 Or schedule a call with Greeley CMO Rick Sheff.

 - 11 Ways Increasing Employed Physician Numbers Magnify Medical Staff “Issues”